ropensci/grainchanger/README.md

 ### Moving-window data aggregation

-The moving-window data aggregation method smooths the surface using a specified function within a moving window of a specified size and shape prior to aggregation.
+The moving-window data aggregation method smooths the raster using a specified function within a moving window of a specified size and shape prior to aggregation.